davidslayin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1 Confused smiley
 2 display the content of /etc/passwd
 3.  display the content of the two files?
 4. Last lines of a file
+5. I'd prefer the first ones actually